Good workplace health means better productivity – but how can your business do a better job of looking after staff?

 Standardised solutions are clearly not the answer, as they often lack the personalised touch that many staff require.
 So where can businesses look to develop more suitable solutions?

-Dr Natalie Lotzmann, Vice President HR at SAP SuccessFactors, believes that workplace leaders have an important role to play in the process.
+Dr Natalie Lotzmann, Vice President HR, SAP Chief Medical Officer, believes that workplace leaders have an important role to play in the process.

 Being aware of the importance of people as an organisation’s greatest asset is of key importance, because employee health and happiness levels greatly influence performance and ultimately the organization’s success.
 Effective leaders, notes Lotzmann, mitigate against the risks to safeguard the business’ success against avoidable health-related productivity losses.